 Definition of channel management

-Channel management can be defined as a process used by companies to direct and manage various marketing techniques and the parties involved in the channel of distribution.
+Channel management can be defined as a process used by companies to direct and manage various marketing techniques and the parties involved in the distribution channels.
 The channel management process is used to reach a broad range of customers through different marketing and sales channels.

 The job of a manufacturer does not end with the production of goods.
 Once goods are ready, the next step is to find the most efficient channel partners to sell the products in the market.
 The channel partners are vital as they establish communication between a company and its customers.

-Channel management is a technique of choosing the best and most efficient channel partners and different routes to make your products available in the market and to put various efforts to obtain maximum results from these channels.
+Successful channel management strategy is a technique of choosing the best and most efficient channel partners and different routes to make your products available in the market and to put various efforts to obtain maximum results from these channels.
 Separate channels for distribution should be selected based on your customers.
 It would be best if you considered the buying pattern of your customers and their requirements.

 For example, if you are selling a product for adults, then you might consider both online as well as offline channels that can sell your products in the market on your behalf.
 But if you are in the grocery of sale products, then selling your products in a well-established store might get you more sales as compared to online channels.